diegomendozaglez/proyectofinalwine/winequality_model/app/README.md

 ### Individual Fastapi and Use Deployment

-Run the next command to start the Mobile Price API locally:
+Run the next command to start the Wine Queality API locally:

 > Remember to change up you directory to `mlops-winemodel/winemodel/winemodel`